Pilot George Bowyer

 In recent years, plans were made to place a plaque on George Bowyer's house in Alma Road, however the owner of the property ultimately refused permission.

-Pilot George Bowyer, although playing a critical role in Titanic's story, is conspicuously absent in almost all film and television portrayals - except for one: "S.O.S.
-Titanic" (1979) in which he is played by an uncredited actor in a brief scene on the bridge.
+Pilot George Bowyer, although playing a critical role in Titanic's story, is conspicuously absent in almost all film and television portrayals - except for two: "A Night to Remember" (1958) and "S.O.S.
+Titanic" (1979) in which in both cases he is played by an uncredited actor in a brief scene on the bridge.
+In the case of "A Night to Rember" Bowyer is portrayed as asking Captain Smith if the engines had been tested before he is rudely interrupted by Ismay.
+Smith replies they have.
+Although a speaking part, it is an uncredited role played by actor Richard Beale (1920 - 2017), listed on IMDB as "harbour pilot".